October 2021 Update to GMAT Online Exam

 Test takers now have more flexibility with their exam attempts as per the October 2021 update.
 Compared to the previous edition, the #OnlineGMATExam will let you:

-- The fees associated with the GMAT online, including the fees for taking, rescheduling, and canceling your GMAT, will match the fees of the In-Center GMAT Exam.
+3. Previously, the fees associated with the GMAT online, including the fees for taking, rescheduling, and canceling your GMAT, matched the fees of the In-Center GMAT Exam.
+Now, In India fees for In-Centre exam is $275 whereas its $300 for online exam.

 Watch this video where Rajat Sadana, founder of e-GMAT, walks you through these new updates and what it means for the test-taker: